-An article by Dirk Wössner, Board Member for Germany and Managing Director of Telekom Deutschland GmbH.
+An article by Dirk Wössner, from January 2018 to October 2020 Board Member for Germany and Managing Director of Telekom Deutschland GmbH.

 A powerful agreement.
 And a milestone in terms of broadband build-out: Deutsche Telekom and Telefónica announced today that Telefónica will continue to use Telekom’s broadband network over the next ten years.
 And not only that: For the first time, we are offering another company fast fiber-optic lines to the home (fiber to the home/FTTH).